 Another example of efficient extraction stems from Mineworx Technologies Ltd., a company providing more environmentally-friendly extraction of precious metals by tapping smaller, high-grade deposits previously dismissed by the mining industry.
 According to product descriptions, the HM X-tract is a complete modular, turn-key portable processing unit .
 The combined water clarification and filtration technologies allow operators to recycle most of the process water used at a typical mine site and reduce the necessity for tailing ponds .
 Using this portable processing technology, Mineworx partners with existing owners and operators of advanced stage mines to reach smaller, high-grade deposits, which were previously unexploited .

 Although the mineral and metal sector might not be aligned with traditional thinking around circularity, achieving a global circular economy will require the strategic integration of circular strategies into this sector.
-If you’re interested in learning more about circular strategies and practices currently being employed in the mineral and mining sector, you can find them in the first chapter of the Circular Economy Global Sector Best Practices.
+If you’re interested in learning more about circular strategies and practices currently being employed in the mineral and mining sector, you can find them in Part 1 of the Circular Economy Global Sector Best Practices.
 In cataloguing these examples, the intent is to demonstrate real-world strategies and practices that offer a starting point in the journey towards building a Canadian minerals and metals sector roadmap to a circular economy.